Jersey people: Population

 Jersey is the largest and most populous island of the Channel Islands, an archipelago near the coast of France that is part of the British Isles.
 Jersey is a British Crown dependency and is not part of the United Kingdom of Great Britain and Northern Ireland.

 Census

-In the most recent 2011 Jersey census, 46.4% or 45,379 people self-identified their ethnic origins as Jersey, a numerical increase of 790 people over the 2001 census.
+In the most recent 2011 Jersey census, 46.4% or 45,379 people self-identified their ethnic origins as Jersey, a numerical increase of 790 people over the previous 2001 census.

 Nationhood

 The Jersey people and the Bailiwick of Jersey are recognised as a nation by the Government of Jersey, as a result of their review into Island identity.

 There is historical evidence of recognition of Jersey ethnic and national identity, though this can be seen as a cultural defence constructed during increased nationalism globally, and increased anglicisation locally.
 For example, during the 19th century, the ongoing process of anglicisation was criticised by the Island newspaper Chronique, who argued that Jèrriais was the bastion of Jersey nationality.
 Philippe Le Sueur argued that figures in Jersey at the time, such as Abraham Le Cras, who wanted to see Jersey become more English, wanted to see "the complete destruction of our nationality".
 Jersey nationalist and Bailiff (from 1880) Robert Pipon Marett, said "I am a Jerseyman, jealous to preserve our nationality; being a British subject to have descended from these glorious Normans who left their country to avoid persecutiont but I will not allow our nationality to be swallowed up into that of England".